NinVoido/spotify-vpn/doc/man-sections/script-options.rst

   variable section below).
-The command is also passed the pathname of a freshly created temporary file as the last argument (after any arguments specified in ``cmd`` ), to be used by the command to pass dynamically generated config file directives back to OpenVPN.
+The command is also passed the pathname of a freshly created temporary file as the last argument (after any arguments specified in ``cmd`` ), to be used by the command to pass dynamically generated config file directives back to spotify.

   If the script wants to generate a dynamic config file to be applied on the server when the client connects, it should write it to the file